 - Support HDGC research through funding, and through participation in research studies, clinical trials, surveys and gastric cancer registries

-- Provide updates on research projects funded through the HDGC Research Fund
+- Provide updates on HDGC research projects taking place in the lab at Otago

 - Provide information about other relevant research going on in the world